RegulusAlpha/KaliScripts/README.md

 gps.sh will automate the process for setting up a gps to work with kismet/gpsd

 route.sh is a version of wp5.sh by hak5darren that I simplified, this will work with regular routers and pineapples

+ssl.sh will download and launch certbot for lets encrypt